reubenharry/website/content/maths/Electromagnetism.md

 $$ = \frac{\mu\_0}{4\pi}\left(\int J(r')\left( 4\pi\delta^3(r-r')\right)d\tau + \int \left( J(r')\cdot\nabla'\right) \frac{(r-r')}{||r-r'||^2}d\tau\right)$$

 The left-hand term gives us $\mu\_0 J( r)$ and the right-hand term evaluates to $0$ (there's a derivation in Griffiths, but it was just a lot of fiddly product rules for divergences and Stokes' theorem, so am not bothering to write it out).
 The result:
- -->

 and therefore, by Stokes' theorem:

 $$ \int (\nabla\times B) \cdot da = \int B\cdot dl = \mu\_0\int J\cdot da = \mu\_0I\_{enc} $$
+ -->

-This has analogous applications to Gauss' law for electrostatics, i.e. making integrals easy.
+Ampere's law has analogous applications to Gauss' law for electrostatics, i.e. making integrals easy.
 An example: first, finding $B$ around an infinite straight wire with steady current $I$.
 Then by Biot-Savart, we know that $B$ circles the wire, and is independent of angle.
 So at a distance $s$:

 $$ \mu\_0I = \int B\cdot dl = B\int dl = B2\pi s \Rightarrow B = \frac{\mu\_0I}{2\pi s}$$